 European Patent Office Opposition Procedure

 European Patent Office (EPO) opposition procedure comprises two parts: opposition division (first instance), and, if relevant, appeal.
 A typical procedure is set out on the attached flow chart.
 It is also possible to petition the Enlarged Board of Appeal for review of the appeal decision under certain very limited circumstances.
 There are some fixed time limits in the overall procedure, such as the deadline for filing an opposition and an appeal.
 However, there is also some flexibility in the procedure.
-The EPO announced in June 2016 that it aims to issue first instance decisions on “straightforward” oppositions within 15 months.
+The EPO aims to issue first instance decisions on “straightforward” oppositions within 15 months.
 Typical appeal proceedings take at least two to four years.

 1 Filing an Opposition

 The term for filing an opposition is nine months from publication of the mention of grant of the European patent (grant date).
 Once the opposition term has expired an opponent cannot file new facts and evidence in support of the opposition except under special circumstances.
 It is therefore advantageous, if at all possible, to include all potentially relevant material in the initial opposition statement.

 When the opposition term has expired, the EPO will check to see that the opposition has been filed in the approved way, with the correct fee.
 Assuming that has been done, the EPO will appoint an opposition division of three people.
 The opposition division consists of a chairman, a primary examiner and a minute writer.
 The members of the opposition division will all have technical qualifications in a scientific field relevant to the patent.
 If there are complex legal (rather than technical) issues to be decided then the opposition division may be expanded to include a fourth member who is a legal specialist.